 The barren relationship between himself and his father undoubtedly drove Armstrong on to achieve.
-We see the unspoken tension between them symbolized by Pluto, co-ruler of the 6th, square Uranus, ruler of the 10th.
+We see the unspoken tension between them symbolized by Saturn (the father) opposition Jupiter in the self-worth 2nd.
 The horoscope keys more – a confusion surrounding being lovable which affects the self-worth.
-Neptune, ruler of the 11th House of love received and hoped for, is conjunct Mercury, ruling both the Ascendant, the 2nd House of self-worth, and the 5th House of the ability to give love.
-With Neptune and Mercury in the 4th (home), both squaring the Ascendant, we know that something was other-than-it-seemed for young Armstrong.
+Neptune is conjunct Mercury, which rules both the Ascendant and the 2nd House of self-worth, as well as the 5th House of the ability to give love.
+With Neptune and Mercury in the 4th (father/home), both squaring the Ascendant, we know that something was other-than-it-seemed for young Armstrong.
 Indeed, we discover that he was close to his religious mother (the Node quintile Jupiter, trine the Moon, Mercury and Neptune and semi-square Mars), who “thrived on goodness” and whose discipline style was not physical but moral (Hansen).
 She was the head of the home in his father’s absences.

-The Moon is pushing in to the 8th House, hiding from the limelight; it is squared by Venus ruling the 6th and 12th.
+The Moon is pushing in to the 8th House, hiding from the limelight; it is squared by Venus ruling the 6th.
 Here is another clue as to why Armstrong would naturally shy from the glare of publicity and keep his emotions under wraps.
 Hansen writes that Armstrong developed his conflict-avoidance strategy initially in relationship to his mother, who would so often lecture him on religion.
+Indeed, if we take the 10th house as the house of “mother”, stern Saturn in Capricorn rules here.
 According to his brother, Armstrong would listen politely and in silence, saying nothing unless pressed.
 His love of science and reason had already, at a young age, led him to believe that God was to be found through the understanding of natural laws rather than in a church.
 This chaffed at his mother.

-With Saturn opposing Jupiter, ruler of the 7th and 8th, our attention is called to mark Armstrong’s strong sense of purpose, which served to further anchor his Sun-Moon blend.
+With Saturn opposing Jupiter, ruler of the 7th and 8th, our attention is called further to mark Armstrong’s strong sense of purpose, which served to anchor his Sun-Moon blend.
 Pluto, ruler of space flight and exploration, is quindecile (165 degrees) Saturn.
-Indeed his work (Pluto co-rules the 6th) was characterized by his intense focus, even obsession, with all things aeronautical and international, or, in this case, universal.
+Indeed his work was characterized by his intense focus, even obsession, with all things aeronautical and international, or, in this case, universal.
 We see Mars in Gemini in the 1st and the Midpoint Pictures Mercury=Ascendant and AP=Mercury/Node.
-With Neptune closely conjunct Mercury, ruler of his Gemini Ascendant and one of the three final dispositors in his horoscope, he was able to fly beyond the bounds of his own mind and embrace the possibility of walking on the Moon.
+With Neptune closely conjunct Mercury (Mercury in Virgo, one of the signs it rules, and the chart lord), he was able to fly beyond the bounds of his own mind and embrace the possibility of walking on the Moon.

 We also feel the potent Midpoint Picture Pluto=Sun/Moon, which so often signals transformation and breakthrough as a life development theme.
 He was clearly pushing all previous boundaries hitherto known to humanity in his work.
-On a personal level, it is known that he suffered deeply and was forever changed by the death of his young daughter in January 1962 (transiting Neptune square the Sun, ruler of the 4th).
+On a personal level, it is known that he suffered deeply and was forever changed by the death of his young daughter in January 1962 (transiting Neptune square the Sun, ruler of the house that gives us endings and beginnings, the 4th).

-Looking further, we see Armstrong’s Sun (archetypally, Apollo) in Leo reaching up to the Midheaven for fulfillment.
-His Sun is trine to Uranus (aeronautics), ruler of the Midheaven, and sextile Mars.
-Mars and Uranus are also sextile each other and Uranus contacts Mercury, the Ascendant ruler.
+Looking further, we see Armstrong’s Sun (archetypally, Apollo) in domicile in Leo reaching up to the Midheaven for fulfillment.
+His Sun is trine to Uranus (aeronautics) and sextile Mars.
+Mars and Uranus are also sextile each other and Uranus contacts Mercury.
 We are alerted to science and technology, the science of flight.
-And with Uranus “pushing in” to the 12th House, ruled by Mars, government comes to mind.
+And with Uranus in the 12th House, ruled by Mars, big government and secret missions come to mind.